Moniter123/build-cdn/_posts/2017-10-22-intercontinental-docker-swarm.md

 twitter_card:  summary_large_image
 ---

-Docker is the new hotness.
-Swarm is an even newer, even hotter thing.
-The question is: will it blend?
-Can it run spanning multiple continents?

 ## Preparing AWS

 To prepare AWS for this task, we will add 3 EC2 instances in different regions and set up the security groups so that